fbpx

 The Reframe

-At its core, this infrastructure isn’t technology.
+Karbon’s API infrastructure isn’t technology.
 It’s the boundary between the firm Karbon imagines and the firm you actually run.
-In practice, every CPA firm above a certain size finds there’s a distance between the two.
-Ultimately, the interesting question is what a firm decides to do about it.
+Every CPA firm above a certain size finds there’s a growing distance between the two — and that distance is where productivity quietly leaks.
+Karbon’s own research suggests that 77% of general accounting operations can now be fully automated with the right tech stack.

 FAQ Section